IRL2/nanover-server-py/paper/paper.md

 Outline of paragraphs:

   - First paragraph: introduce MD simulations, give examples of their applications and use, discuss limitations regarding sampling rare events
-  - Introduce the concept of interactive molecular dynamics as a biasing method to explore the dynamics of rare events, and give examples of other programs that can do iMD.
+  - Second paragraph: Introduce the concept of interactive molecular dynamics as a biasing method to explore the dynamics of rare events, and give examples of other programs that can do iMD.
 This might also be the right time to introduce iMD-VR as a method of performing iMD in a way that harnesses researchers' spatial intuition.
-  - Introduce the NanoVer server as a method of performing real-time multi-user iMD
+  - Third paragraph: Introduce the NanoVer server as a method of performing real-time multi-user iMD
-  - Describe the protocol for quantitative iMD employed by NanoVer
+  - Fourth paragraph: Describe the protocol for quantitative iMD employed by NanoVer
-  - Discuss the client-server architecture for collaborative research
+  - Fifth paragraph: Discuss the client-server architecture for collaborative research

+First paragraph:

+  - Talk about any issues to do with whatever enhanced sampling methods discussed, possibly including needing to specify a pre-determined reaction coordinate, placing constraints on the system, requiring a large number of samples/running multiple simulations to obtain desired information which still does not guarantee sampling of the desired transitions/transformations etc.
+  -

 Ideas from the paper meeting (#1):